Site Manager Responsibilities and Site Administration

 Vendors who are part of the design and development team should not conduct the review.
 IEEE employees or volunteers may be test participants, but usually will not count towards the testing requirement.

 Site managers or IEEE.org contributors must demonstrate that the findings of the evaluation were addressed.
-Any critical issues must be addressed within six months, or in a time agreed on with the IEEE Digital & Creative Innovations Team.
+Any critical issues must be addressed within six months, or in a time agreed on with the Experience Design Team.